GitHub-Creeper/coc-researches/code_of_conducts/official_coc/community_coc-v1.5.md

 This Code of Conduct applies within all community spaces, and also applies when an individual is officially representing the community in public spaces.
 Examples of representing our community include using an official email address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
 Representation of a project may be further defined and clarified by project maintainers.

+This Code of Conduct also applies when someone takes actions that affect the community's status and health negatively.

 ## Attribution

-This Code of Conduct is adapted by Cat Creeper and incorporates elements from the [Contributor Covenant](https://www.contributor-covenant.org) , version 1.4 and 2.1, available at https://www.contributor-covenant.org/version/1/4/code-of-conduct and https://www.contributor-covenant.org/version/2/1/code_of_conduct.
+This Code of Conduct is adapted by Cat Creeper and incorporates elements from the [Contributor Covenant](https://www.contributor-covenant.org), version 1.4 and 2.1, available at https://www.contributor-covenant.org/version/1/4/code-of-conduct and https://www.contributor-covenant.org/version/2/1/code_of_conduct.

 Our Standards format was inspired by [GitHub Community Code of Conduct](https://docs.github.com/en/site-policy/github-terms/github-community-code-of-conduct).
 Expanding Our Pledge Section inspired by the [Mozilla Community Participation Guidelines](https://www.mozilla.org/en-US/about/governance/policies/participation/).

 This document is licensed under the Creative Commons Attribution 4.0 International (CC-BY-4.0) public license.
 More about the license here:
 - Deed: [Creative Commons Deed](https://creativecommons.org/licenses/by/4.0/)